Slyke/encodeID/readme.md

 ## Known Issues and Bugs

-* When using single ID numbers as inputs, there can sometimes be a leading 0 when decoding.
+* When using single digit ID numbers as inputs, there can sometimes be a leading 0 when decoding.

 ## Planned Features